next-ivanblanquez/beeva-poc-pygdf/README.md

   * I think main benefit of GDF is to maintain dataset in GPU scope and work with other tools in this scope.

 ### Future Lines
-  * Will be interesting follow de project, specially when a stable version will be released.
+  * Will be interesting follow the project, specially when a stable version will be released.
-  * Next step should be a Proof of Concept using MapD, GDF and H2.io as indicates in [this. post](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/) or do tests with several tools that only works in SPU-scope.
+  * Next step should be a Proof of Concept using MapD, GDF and H2.io as indicates in [this post](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/) or do tests with several tools that only works in SPU-scope.

 ### Resources
 * [Slides with summary](https://docs.google.com/a/beeva.com/presentation/d/1PnoxmLM3Afsmxh2nm81bNkNZE8OUlmaNuwb6Nsv3tcI/edit?usp=sharing)